ksurajsingh/shadow_clone/readme.md

 # Very Important

+- [ ] I need to make my dotfiles private ASAP . need to add login features in this script in order to clone my files [ better ]
 - [ ] Try to reduce usage of AUR as much as possible.
 - [ ] Give options if the user wants AUR and the applications via AUR
 - [ ] check if there are alternatives